LucasBrunengo/Python-for-Data-Science/README.md

           - Print the entire list.
           - Print the first and last university in the list.

-**Description:** A program that creates a list of universities and prints the entire list along with the first and last university.
+**Description:** A program that creates a list of universities and prints the first and last university.

 * **Input:** A predefined list of universities.